gsi102/haiku-oracle/README.md

 Frontend.
 The Web-app is adaptated for the internal TG browser.

 The pet project.
-The telegram bot @haikuoraclebot sends you Japanese haiku in two languages and on the chosen topic.
+The telegram bot @haikuoraclebot (link: https://t.me/haikuoraclebot ) sends you Japanese haiku in two languages and on the chosen topic.

 # Stack